vardumper/picocss-storybook/README.md

 # Goals

 The goal of this repository is to provide a starting point for developing PicoCSS Themes and Color Schemes.
 Starting off with a component library utilizing the PicoCSS Default Theme.
-As an extra benefit, this repo can produce Symfony UX Twig Components, that are ready to be used in Symfony Projects.
-This can be done by autoloading the generated Twig Components namespace into a Symfony Project.

 # Getting Started